herotechcourse/kotlin-racingcar-precourse/README.md

 - [ ] validate names are non-empty and ≤ 5 characters
 - [ ] take number of rounds as input
 - [ ] each car moves forward if random number ≥ 4
-- [ ] print results after each round
-- [ ] determine and print final winners
+- [ ] print results after each round and print final winner
-- [ ] move main logic into Application class
-- [ ] write tests using JUnit 5 and AssertJ
+- [ ] write tests